 Can anxiety make your face feel numb?
 It certainly can.
-Read my story about how my face went numb from anxiety, and what I did to fix it.
+Read my story about how my face went numb and tingly from anxiety, and what I did to fix it.
 Today, I want to talk to you about anxiety and facial numbness.

 I received a lot of emails from people that have asked me can anxiety make your face feel numb, and in my personal experience, the answer is yes.